wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--app.md

 ## Basic data flow test

-### Check the initial number of checks of the healthcheck when opening the app
+### Check the initial number of checks of the health check when opening the app

 - [ ] Should be 4 (the default config on the wazuh.yml file)